aibasel-teaching/krummstab/README.md

 There may be situations that require manual changes.
 This section provides instructions for handling these special cases.

+It is important to note that the teams in the shared config file are only used for the `init` and `summarize` commands.
+After the `init` command, there is a file with the name `submission.json` in each team folder that contains information about the submission, including the team.
+The information in these files is used for the other commands.

 ### Manually Adding Late Submissions
 If you have already executed the `init` command and have already started to mark the sheet, but there is a late submission that needs to be added, the